wdevore/RISC-V-RV32I-MultiCycle/simulation/ranger_risc/roms/machine_code/Rtype_alu_cmp.md

     x1  x2
 Sub 3 - (-2)       x1 - x2    0x00000005

-Flags: --C-
+Flags: --C-     3 < FE
+Flags: -N--     FE < 3

 If the two operands are considered signed then N=V is interpreted as "3 is NOT less than -2" or "3 is greater than -2"

-If the two operands are considered unsigned, "bltu", then we interpret C=0 as "3 is less than FFFFFFFE".
+If the two operands are considered unsigned, "bltu", then we interpret C=0 as "3 is less than FFFFFFFE" or rs1 < rs2

 x4 = base = WA:0x0A, BA:0x28  <-- preloaded via initial block